Home News Union City News Brian Stack offers his v♔ision of Union City as his sixth term...

 Turnout serves as report card

-“If we’re running 🌌uncontested, we look aꦆt it as a report card based on how many people come out,” Stack said.
+“If we’re running uncontested, we look at it as a repor♉t card based on how many people c𒉰ome out,” Stack said.

-If there was a report card for the most recent municipal election based on voter turnout, Stack would likely get an A. He said there’s no secret to his get-out-the-vote success, that is, other than k🐎eeping constituents happy.
+If there was a report card for the most recent municipal election based o𒅌n voter turnout, Stack would likely get an A. He said there’s no secret to his get-out-the-vote success, that is, other than keeping constituents happy.

 Stack campaigns with congressional candidate Rob Menendez amid the June primary for the 8th Congressional District.
 Photo courtesy of Menendez.

-“Some people think there is a special ingredient for getting out the vote to the ♔polls on Election Day, but it’s not,” Stack said.
+“Some people think there is a special ingredient for getting out the vote to the polls on Election Day, but it’s not,” Stack said.
 “It’s done through the four years up until that election.
 We worked hard every day to try to deliver results.
-Whether the person is coming in with a problem, a personal problem or a neighborhood problem, or filing potholes, or that the parks look good, and our schools are running well, we listened.”
+Whether the person is coming in with a problem, a personal problem or a nei♎ghborhood problem, or filing potholes, or that the parks look good, and our schools are running well, we listened.”

-While Stack enjoyed a great show of support from residents in the recent election, he opted not to have elaborate festivities around his inauguration such as in Bayonne for Mayor James Davis and the Bayonne City Council and to some extent in Weehawken for Mayor Richard Turner and the Township Council.
-Instead, it was🐲 business as usual in Union City for🎀 the six-time mayor.
+While Stack enjoyed a great show of support from residents in the recent election, he opted not to have elaborate festivities around his inauguration such as in Bayonne for Mayor James Davis and the Bayonne City Council and to some extent in Weehawken for Mayꩵor Richard Turn♔er and the Township Council.
+Instead, it was business as usual in Union City for the six-time mayor.

 What’s next for Union City?

-“Our main goal is to try to stabilize taxes and continue to deliver good constituent services,” Stack said.
-“We wan🥂t to build upon our quality of life and keep City Hall accessible to the all of the community.”
+“🍒Our main goal is to try to stabilize taxes and continue ๊to deliver good constituent services,” Stack said.
+“We want to build upon our quality of life and keep City Hall accessible to the all of the community.”

-In terms of specifi🔥c projects, there are a number of th✤ings in the works in Union City.
+In t🍌erms of specific projects, there are a number of things in the🤪 works in Union City.

 “We’re working on redoing 32nd to 49th on Bergenline Avenue,” Stack said.

-The Bergenline Avenue project follows ongoing street work on Palisade Avenue aไ🎉nd Central Avenue.
+The Bergenline Avenue ♏project follows ongoing street wor🥀k on Palisade Avenue and Central Avenue.
 In addition to that, there is new open space in the works.

-“𓂃We𒁃’re also working on building a small soccer field for young children on 41st and 5th Avenue,” Stack said.
+𒈔“We’re also working on buil🐼ding a small soccer field for young children on 41st and 5th Avenue,” Stack said.

-On top of the new streets, sidewalks, and the new youth soccer field, the city is also looking to supplꦰement the library.
+On top of the new streets, sid🔯ewalks, and the new youth soccer field, the city is also looking to supplement the library.

-“In addition, the library at 43rd Street will be ge💫📖tting an 1,000 square foot addition,” Stack said.
+“In addition, the library at 43rd Stﷺreet will be getting an 1,000 square foot addition,” Stack said.

 Stack, the workaholic mayor of Union City, continues to guide the city into the future.
 Photo via Stack.